maximilianKoeper/jupyter-notebook-on-docker-wsl2/README.md

 # Updating your jupyter notebook

+No data will be lost in this process if the container has been set up as shown above.
+You can check your ~/docker/notebooks folder, all of your notebooks should be there.

 ## Remove your existing container
 You can do this in the Docker desktop app, or you can type the following into your Linux shell:
 ```